News 10 April, 2024

 1. Annual local entity financial accounts for the fiscal year concerned.
 If audited statements exist, they should be supplied and if not, existing unaudited statements should be supplied.

-2. Information and allocation schedules showing how the financial data used in applying the transfer pricing method may be tied to the annual financial statements.
+2. Information and allocation schedules demonstrating how financial data for transfer pricing methods link to the company’s annual financial statements.

-3. Summary schedules of relevant financial data for comparables used in the analysis and the sources from which that data was obtained.
+3. Summary schedules of relevant financial data for comparables used in analysis, including sources from which the data was obtained.

-It is also a requirement that the Local File prepared needs to be contemporaneous (i.e., reflect updated/current information and if relevant, contain updated benchmarking studies).
+The Local File must be contemporaneous, containing updated information and, if relevant, current benchmarking studies.
 This generally means that a Local File is prepared or updated annually.

 Transfer pricing policies and the master file